godelayheehoo/Pareidolia/ReadMe.md

 ]

 ## Getting videos
 A `clip_download_helper.py` script is included to download the clips listed in `clips.json`.
-Current it only supports .zip web resources.
+Current it only supports .zip and single-video file web resources.
 When run, it will look for all the specified file paths and download any that are missing.
-Think about how this interacts with reorganization- it will unzip files directly into the ./videos directory, however they can be moved afterwards.
+Think about how this interacts with reorganization- it will unzip or place files directly into the ./videos directory, however they can be moved afterwards.
 If they are moved, however, they won't be found when the script runs.

 A useful place to get clips in the internet archive is at https://archive.org/details/animationandcartoons?sort=-date&and%5B%5D=year%3A%5B1900+TO+1950%5D